coreinfrastructure/best-practices-badge/doc/security.md

 verification, supply chain (reuse), development environment, and deployment/operations.

+(Note to editors: to edit the figures above, edit the .odg file, then export to .png so that it can viewed on GitHub.)

 ## Security Requirements

 Here is what BadgeApp must do to be secure (and a few comments about